stdcout42/nao-move/docs/logbook.md

 - Read articles _Eye-Hand Behavior in Human-Robot Shared Manipulation_, _Robot programming by Demonstration with Interactive Action Visualizations_
   - The latter is very relevant to what we're doing

+### Week 4
+#### Questions
+- I do not really understand the arm configurations (see arm simulator package, file: `utils/simulator.py`).
+Where can I learn / understand these things better?
+How were they derived?

+#### What I've been doing
+- Set up ROS2 implementation of the simulator
+- Modularized code-base and tried to create a proper architecture for scaling later
+-